meshcloud/meshcloud-docs/docs/meshstack.aws.landing-zone-tutorial.md

 ---
 id: meshstack.aws.landing-zone-tutorial
-title: Configuration Tutorial
+title: Tutorial: Landing Zone
 ---

-> This tutorial is work in progress!

-Purpose: show you how to create secure landing zones for AWS.
+Purpose: show you how to create secure landing zones for AWS in a simple step by step guide.

 Terms: